amadeeR/First-AR-Project-Human-Heart/README.md

 # FirstUnityARProject- Human Heart
-This project is aboutsome of the main details in human heart developed using Unity Engine and AR Foundation.
+This project is about the main details in human heart developed using Unity Engine and AR Foundation.

 ## What I used as Development Tools